Things to Do in Nashville, TN

 Germantown

 Germantown combines historic architecture with modern restaurants in Nashville's oldest neighborhood.
 The area's 19th-century buildings house establishments like Rolf and Daughters, which focuses on handmade pasta with entrees ranging $24-32.
 The neighborhood's walkable core spans roughly four blocks, making it ideal for evening dining followed by drinks at nearby establishments.
+For dining picks, see The Ultimate Guide To The 7 Best Germantown Nashville Restaurants In 2025.

 Street parking operates under two-hour limits during business hours but becomes unrestricted after 6 PM.
 The neighborhood attracts an older demographic than East Nashville, with restaurants that emphasize craft cocktails and wine programs over beer selections.